Request a quote

 Your Itinerary

-Start your tour with a meet and Greet at Amman Queen Alia Airport.
-Our airport representative will be waiting for you and he will assist you with your visa, customs and your luggage.
-The representative will then take you to your driver, who’ll be waiting for you in the arrival hall with a name sign.
-You’ll be transferred to Amman for an overnight stay at the 4* Grand Hotel
+Begin your journey with a meet and greet at Amman’s Queen Alia Airport.
+Our airport representative will be there to welcome you and assist with your visa, customs, and luggage.
+Afterward, the representative will escort you to your driver, who will be waiting in the arrival hall, holding a sign with your name.
+You will then be transferred to your hotel in Amman.

 Day 2 - Amman – Madaba – Nebo – Dead Sea – Aqaba

-Today you will be travelling to the South to Petra.
-After breakfast your tour starts with a visit to the St. George Church in Madaba with its famous mosaic map.
-You’ll then drive to Mt.
+Today you will be travelling south to Petra.
+After breakfast, your tour will start with a visit to the St. George Church in Madaba, which is renowned for its famous mosaic map.
+You will then drive to Mt.
 Nebo, where Moses viewed the Promised Land.

-After this you’ll be taken to the Dead Sea, the lowest point on the earth’s surface.
-You can enjoy the rest of your day floating in the salty waters, or perhaps try out the famous healing mud at the 5* Movenpick Dead Sea Resort.
+Later, you will be taken to the Dead Sea, the lowest point on the earth’s surface.
+You can enjoy the rest of your day floating in the salty waters, or perhaps try out the famous healing mud.

 You’ll spend the next two days in the magnificent new Ayla Golf Club.
 You should arrive at least 30 minutes prior to your tee time to spend the rest of today enjoying the 18 hole course.

-Optional: Non-golfers can enjoy the spa treatment at the Movenpick Tala Bay.
-The Signature Full Body Massage for 60 minutes is included in the cost, or you can pay a supplement for any other treatments.
-You also have the option of visiting the Aqaba Bird Observatory or enjoy a Lunch Cruise and snorkeling.
+Optional: Non-golfers can enjoy the spa treatment at La Menara.
+You also have the option of visiting the Aqaba Bird Observatory or enjoy a Lunch Cruise and snorkelling.

-After breakfast the driver will be waiting for you in the lobby to take you to the Wadi Rum desert.
-Before starting your jeep tour you have the option of a one-hour camel ride from Wadi Rum Village to Lawrence’s Spring.
-You’ll then start your half-day jeep tour (4 hrs) which includes a freshly prepared barbeque lunch.
-A jeep tour is the best way to discover lots of sites in Wadi Rum.
-The jeep will stop at each site giving you the time to walk and scramble around and maybe even climb up on some of the beautiful natural formed bridges.
+After breakfast, the driver will be waiting for you in the lobby to take you to the Wadi Rum desert.
+Before starting your jeep tour, you have the option of a one-hour camel ride from Wadi Rum Village to Lawrence’s Spring.
+You will then begin your half-day jeep tour (4 hours), which includes a freshly prepared barbecue lunch.
+A jeep tour is the best way to discover many of the sites in Wadi Rum.
+The jeep will stop at each site, giving you time to walk, scramble around, and perhaps even climb up some of the beautifully natural formed bridges.

-After your visit to Wadi Rum, you’ll be driven to Petra, one of the seven wonders of the world and stay overnight at the 5* Hayat Zamman Resort
+After your visit to Wadi Rum, you will drive to Petra, one of the Seven Wonders of the World.

 You’ll have a full day to explore Petra, one of the seven wonders of the modern world with your guide.
 You’ll enter through the Siq and visit the Treasury, Street of Facades, Theater, Colonnaded Street and all the sights.
 After lunch inside Petra you will also have time to visit the Monastery and/or the High Place of Sacrifice today.
 It is a lot of climbing but it’s definitely worth it for the views!

-Day 8 - Aqaba – Queen Ali International Airport
+Day 8 - Amman Hotel – Queen Alia International Airport

 This is the end of your tour of Jordan: Ahlan wa Sahlan!